TorchLean

 lake exe verify -- torchlean-ibp

-• Run the CROWN operator demo:
+• Run the CROWN operator example:

 lake exe verify -- torchlean-crown-ops

-These commands are intentionally plain, so the verification workflow is easy to invoke without knowing the internal directory structure of the repository.
+These commands are plain, so the verification workflow is easy to invoke without knowing the internal directory structure of the repository.

 7.8.6.
 Website Build🔗